 Bandwidth cap

-This mode monitors the bandwidth usage of a domain name.
-When the bandwidth exceeds the threshold that you set, the cap rule is triggered.
-This feature is ideal for users with a pay-by-peak-bandwidth billing model, as it effectively controls the upper limit of your billable bandwidth.
+Monitors the bandwidth of a domain name.
+The cap is triggered when bandwidth exceeds your threshold.
+This mode is ideal for the pay-by-peak-bandwidth billing model, as it controls the upper limit of your billable bandwidth.

 Parameter | Description |